shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 .. note::

-  We can offer up to 5 free registrations to the ICML as prizes for outstanding submissions!
+  We offer up to 5 free registrations to the ICML as prizes for outstanding submissions!

+  We extended the submission deadlines:

+  The new deadline for registering abstracts is **May 27**.
+  All submissions (either an extended abstract, or a full submission in form of a technical report proof-of-concept implementation) are due on **June 3**.
-  We extended the deadline for submissions to **June 3**.
-Please make sure to register your submission and submit your abstract until **May 27**.
-For authors of the `Neurips Datasets & Benchmarks Track submissions <https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks#:~:text=Abstract%20submission%20deadline%3A%20Monday%2C%20June,2022%2001%3A00%20PM%20PDT.>`__, we offer a special deadline for **June 9**.
+  For authors of the `Neurips Datasets & Benchmarks Track submissions <https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks#:~:text=Abstract%20submission%20deadline%3A%20Monday%2C%20June,2022%2001%3A00%20PM%20PDT.>`__, we offer another deadline extension until **June 9**.

-  **NEW**: We invite submissions in the form of `extended abstracts <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__.

-  Submission is possible now `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`_.
+  Submit your contribution `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`_.

 TL;DR
 ^^^^^

-We accept the following submission types: Full submissions and extended abstracts.
+We accept the following submission types:
+Full submissions and extended abstracts (`example <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__).

 **Full submissions** consist of:

-- A short report of the task, metrics and datasets,
+- a short technical report of the task, metrics and datasets
-- An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files.
+- an implementation of the task, metrics and/or datasets, and all required external data files.

 Both components will be submitted via OpenReview, and reviewing is double-blind.

+Please not that at submission time, a proof-of-concept implementation is sufficient.
+Until the camera-ready deadline, the implementation should be comprised of a plugin to the ``shifthappens`` benchmark package, and the final version of the dataset needs to be provided.

-**Extended abstracts** typically consist of a 1-2 page paper with one Figure, see `this example <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__.
-In an extended abstract, the authors describe an idea for an interesting dataset or task they intend working on in the near future to get peer feed-back on their idea.
+**Extended abstracts** consist of:

+- a one or two page PDF with one figure (`example <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__)

+In an extended abstract, the authors describe an idea for an interesting dataset or task they intend working on in the near future to get peer feedback.

+**Submission**

 Please submit your paper `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__.
-The workshop will not have any official proceedings, so it is non-archival.
+The workshop will not have any official proceedings (besides OpenReview), so it is non-archival.
-Tasks that have been part of a recent submission/publication are allowed, in which case the overlapping works should be mentioned.
+Tasks that have been part of a recent submission or publication are allowed and encouraged.

 **Examples** of possible contributions: